BDC Hamburger Icon

 What is green energy?

-Green energy is generated from renewable sources rather than limited sources, such as fossil fuels.
+Green energy is energy that is generated from renewable sources instead of limited sources, such as fossil fuels.
 Consumers, businesses and governments worldwide are shifting away from fossil fuel energy toward green energy to lessen the impact of climate change and pollution.

 Renewable energy sources include solar, wind, water (hydropower, tides and waves), biomass and geothermal.
-These energy sources generally lessen the impact of energy on the environment compared with fossil fuels, and they’ll never die out because they’re continuously replenished.
+Compared with fossil fuels, these sources generally lessen energy’s impact on the environment — and they’ll never die out because they’re replenished continuously.

 Did You Know?Did you know